vinayakvaid/digit-classification/README.md

 # numeric-digit-classification
-This code helps you classify different digits using three layered Neural Network
+This code helps you classify single numeric digits using three layered Neural Network

 Data used for training is grey-scale images of pixels 20 * 20